charmlab/recourse_benchmarks/README.md

 ### Loading Site

-This interface displays the results from running the CARLA library with a range of datasets, models and recourse methods.
+This interface displays the results from running the recourse benchmark library with a range of datasets, models and recourse methods.

 ```sh
 cd .\live_site